Project 6 is due on Thursday, May

 Assignments and tests: Reading and problem assignments are listed

-below.
+under the schedule of classes.
 Some of the problems will be worked in class.
-There will be 2

 requiring the use of BlueJ to write and run Java programs.
 The projects

-with their due dates are listed below (the project descriptions are given
+with their due dates are listed below in the schedule of classes.
+All projects

-on separate pages).
-All projects must be submitted through the Vista course
+must be submitted through the class page in Blackboard Learn course management

 A- |